Skip to main content

 Now, if we check the topic list again, we can see that the node is publishing on scan_1.

-Arguments Screenshot
+Arguments screenshot

 When trying to avoid name conflicts, remapping individual topics and services is not usually the best method, since there may be many.
 Instead, ROS gives us the ability to put a whole node into a namespace.
 This saves us from having to remap every name, and keeps things neatly separated.